-Individual posts are embellished with diagrams, drawings, illustrations, maps, and photographs.
+The site is embellished with diagrams, drawings, illustrations, maps, and photographs.
 Wherever possible, these images are linked to much larger versions.
 The site has its own Linotype slug.
 The site includes footnotes.1

-2. Noel Coward (who credits a more ribald version to John Barrymore) once complained “reading footnotes is like having to go downstairs and answer the door bell while you are upstairs making love.”
+1. Noel Coward (who credits a more ribald version of the story to John Barrymore) once complained that “reading footnotes is like having to go downstairs and answer the door bell while you are upstairs making love.”
 Your humble narrator obviously disagrees with this, preferring instead to think of the footnote as going downstairs while making love only to find that hot Asian girl you barely know wants to not only join in but show you this interesting thing she learned while living in Bangkok.

 For more see: Grafton, Anthony.
 The Footnote: A Curious History.
-Cambridge, MA: Harvard University Press, 1999 (WorldCat) or Zerby, Chuck.
+Cambridge, Massachusetts: Harvard University Press, 1999 (WorldCat) or Zerby, Chuck.
 The Devil’s Details: A History of Footnotes.
 New York: Touchstone, 2003 (WorldCat).